 Snake kilns were used throughout China for thousands of years, and the only type of kiln in use up to 1957.
 Snake kilns are simple, single-column climbing kilns made of clay and brick with a frontal firing chamber, air and fuel ports along the side, and a tall chimney at the far end.
 The kiln is set on a slope with the chimney at the highest point, which causes a consistent oxygen flow due to the heat rising up the slope and out of the chimney.
 These kilns could be up to 60 meters long and burn for over a week (though they would have been shorter and faster for yixing firings).

-Yixing teapots have been in nearly continuous production (wars being the primary cause of discontinuity) since the Song dynasty, reaching the height of their production during the Qing dynasty, before the market became flooded with teapots made from other clays.
+Yixing teapots have been in nearly continuous production (wars being the primary cause of discontinuity) since the late-Ming or Early Qing dynasty.

 Are all of these teapots fakes?
 No – that would be a poor definition of “fake”….
 Do yixings need to be master made to be real?
 No – they simply need to improve the tea you decide to pair with it to be used within GongFu.